gravitational/careers/challenges/security/cloud-security.md

 ```

 Comments like this one are helpful to us.
 They save you time and demonstrate
-that you've though about this problem and can provide a clear path to a
+that you've thought about this problem and can provide a clear path to a
 solution.

 Making other reasonable trade-offs.
 Please communicate them to the interview